cciw-uk/data-protection/01 Decisions and actions document.rst

 medical emergencies can happen at any point, and sometimes time is of the essence, in my opinion this would introduce an unacceptable risk.

+Instructions for use of these forms will be downloaded and printed out with the forms (as a cover sheet).

 Data Protection Officer
 ~~~~~~~~~~~~~~~~~~~~~~~